SjJ1017/CiteLab/README.md

 # CiteLab

-# ⚠️ NOTICE: Citekit has moved! ⚠️
+# ⚠️ NOTICE: CiteLab has moved! ⚠️

 This repository is for **Citekit**, the predecessor of [**CiteLab**](https://github.com/SjJ1017/CiteLab25).